 On December 5, 2022, the Contractor began installation of North Main Tower lower access platforms to be used for installing the Tower truss net supports.
 On December 23, 2022, the west side scaffolding was completed and on January 25, 2023, the east side scaffolding was completed.
 On February 6, 2023, paint abatement began on the west side and on February 10, 2023, installation of the new net support truss frame steel began.
-On April 14, 2023, installation of the new net support truss frame on the west side was completed.
+On April 14, 2023, installation of the new net support truss frame and new net support arms onto the truss frame on the west side was completed.
 On March 9, 2023, installation of the new net support truss frame on the east side began.
+On April 21, 2023, installation of the new support truss frame and new net support truss frame on the east side began.
 On April 21, 2023, installation of the new support truss frame and new net support arms onto the truss frame at the east side was completed.
 On August 23, 2023, the installation of the interior and exterior cables at the east side was completed.
 On September 18, 2023, the Contractor began installation of the SDNS net on the east side.
 On November 7, 2023, the east side SDNS work, except for the untensioned net sections, was completed.
-Final paint touch-up and access removal remain.